 - Ball up a pair of loners spiked with a touch of essential oil and use them as fabric fresheners in the dryer.

 Turn Lost Sock Memorial Day into a celebration of what you haven’t lost:

 - You don’t wear luxury Peruvian vicunas that go for $1200 a pair.

 - You don’t own the 1700-year-old Egyptian sandal socks on display at London’s Victoria and Albert Museum.

-- Obviously, you’ve significantly cut your laundry-day losses, and that’s a great excuse to kick up your heels.
+- Obviously, you have significantly cut your laundry-day losses and that is a great excuse to kick up your heels.

 Lost socks rub us the wrong way because we hate the waste of sad socks left behind.
 They pull at our instinct to repurpose lonely singles.
 It is somehow fitting that we commemorate all those soft, departed souls.
 Let’s pause and look solemn, then laugh out loud on this Lost Sock Memorial Day.